vkovic/laravel-model-meta/README.md

 $user->metaKeys(); // : [0 => 'a', 1 => 'b', 2 => 'c']
 ```

-Also, we can remove meta easily:
+Also, we can remove all user meta data easily:

 ```php
 $user->setMeta('a', 'one');